heymde0x541/stupidity/README.md

 ## groot

-a script to make alias
+a stwepid script to make alias

 groot : get root